adaltas/node-plug-and-play/README.md

 ## API

-The package export a function to create a new instance:
+The package exports a function to create a new instance:

 ```
 const plugandplay = require('plug-and-play')